qrzn23/min/wip/confessions/content.md

 I may now deal thoroughly with the complex and astounding incident which I promised to describe above.
 The Camel was a doctor of pharmacy, employed in pathological analysis, and later in manufacturing perfumery.
 She had never had any interest in Magick or any similar study, and I had not attempted to rouse it.
 One weekend she was lying on a mattress on the floor smoking opium, the apparatus having been lent us by a famous chiropractor who had bought it during a trip to Cuba, out of curiosity.
 I was sitting at my desk, working.
 To my surprised annoyance, the Camel suddenly began to have visions.
 I shut off my hearing in the way I have learnt to do; but after some five minutes babbling she pierced my defences by some remark concerning an egg under a palm tree.
 This aroused me instantly, for the last instruction given to myself and Soror Virakam was to go to the desert and look for just that thing.
 I saw then a kind of continuity between those visions and these.
 It was as if the intelligence communicating were taking up the story at the point at which it had been dropped.
 Of course, it might have been a mere coincidence.
 But that point could be easily settled by cross-examination.
 I began to ask questions.
 The Camel said that someone, whom she called “the Wizard”, wished to communicate with me.
 I am not a spiritualist who accepts any message as of divine origin.
 I insist on knowing with whom I am talking, and on his showing such qualities of mind that the communication will benefit me.

 Now, as it happened, I had a test question to my hand.
 I had taken the name Baphomet as my motto in the O.T.O.
 For six years and more I had tried to discover the proper way to spell this name.
 I knew that it must have eight letters, and also that the numerical and literal correspondences must be such as to express the meaning of the name in such a ways as to confirm what scholarship had found out about it, and also to clear up those problems which archaeologists had so far failed to solve.
 Here, then, was an ideal test of the integrity and capacity of the Camel's Wizard.
 I flung the question in his face.
 “If you possess the superior knowledge which you claim, you can tell me how to spell Baphomet!”
 The Camel knew nothing of the Hebrew and little of the Greek.
 She had no idea that a conventional system existed by which one could check the accuracy of any given orthography.
 Her Wizard answered my question without hesitation.
 “Wrong,” said I, “there must be eight letters.”
 “True,” he answered, “there is an R at the end.”
 The answer struck me in the midriff.
 One theory of the name is that it represents the words Beta alpha phi eta mu eta tau epsilon omicron sigma , the baptism of wisdom; another, that it is a corruption of a title meaning “Father Mithras”.
 Needless to say, the suffix R supported the latter theory.
 I added up the word as spelt by the Wizard.
 It totalled 729.
 This number had never appeared in my Cabbalistic working and therefore meant nothing to me.
 It however justified itself as being the cube of nine.
-The word chi eta phi alpha sigma,[2] the mystic title given by Christ to Peter as the cornerstone of the Church, has this same value.
+The word chi eta phi alpha sigma,^[WEH note: Crowley obtains these totals by a complex mixture of Greek and Hebrew substitutions, including use of cognate letters.
+In simple Greek gematria, the total is very different.] the mystic title given by Christ to Peter as the cornerstone of the Church, has this same value.
 So far, the Wizard had shown great qualities!
 He had cleared up the etymological problem and shown why the Templars should have given the name Baphomet to their so-called idol.
 Baphomet was Father Mithras, the cubical stone which was the corner of the Temple.

 I therefore felt justified in concluding that the Wizard really possessed sufficient intelligence to make it worth my while to listen to him.
 I hastily recorded the dialogue to that point.
 My next question inquired his name.
 He replied “Amalantrah”.
 I added this up.
 This time the result was conclusive.
 Its value is 729.
 Already he had shown me that I, in my office as Baphomet, was the rock on which the New Temple should be built, and he now identified himself with me through his own name being of equivalent value.
 There was however so far no link between the Order to which he belonged and the Great Order; 729 is not a significant number in the Cabbala of Thelema.
 But when I asked him to assign a mystic name to the Camel, he replied “Ahitha” which adds to 555, an obvious correlative with my own number in the Great Order, 666.
 It defined, so to speak, the function of the Camel in that Order.